 Chipped teeth can be more vulnerable to decay, and even infection.
 Your tooth is supposed to be smooth, but the roughness of the chipped area could make it more likely to collect food and bacteria.
 This area becomes harder to clean, which means it can turn into a cavity.

 If the chip is a little bigger and exposes the dentin (a yellowish material) underneath your enamel, the risk of decay can be even more serious.
-Dentin isn’t as resistant to decay as enamel is, and cavities can progress quickly through it, eventually infecting the interior of the tooth, which would have to be treated with root canal therapy.
+Dentin isn’t as resistant to decay as enamel is, and cavities can progress quickly through it, eventually infecting the interior of the tooth, which would require treatment with root canal therapy.

 The Injury May Be Worse Than You Think